 A key objective of the doctoral program is to promote cutting-edge multidisciplinary research and education in the areas of mechanical engineering and materials science.
 Students are selected for admission to the program by a competitive process, and they typically start in the fall semester.
 On arriving at Washington University in St. Louis, the student will be advised by the temporary adviser on all procedural issues.
 The student will choose a permanent adviser by the end of the first year of residency in the program.

-The following is a brief summary of the requirements for doctoral students:
+The following is a brief summary of the requirements for students in the Mechanical Engineering & Materials Science doctoral programs:

 - Pass the qualifying exams.
-Qualifying exams should be taken by the end of the third semester.
+Qualifying exams should be taken by the end of the first year.

 - Prepare and defend a research proposal.
-The research proposal should be defended by the end of the fifth semester.
+The research proposal should be defended by the end of the third year.

 - Write and successfully defend the doctoral dissertation.

-- Complete a minimum of 36 hours of course credit, and a minimum of 24 credits of doctoral research; total of 72 credits to earn the PhD degree.
+- Complete a minimum of 36 units of course credit and a minimum of 24 units of doctoral research; a total of 72 credit units is required to earn the PhD degree.

 - Satisfy the applicable teaching requirements of the Graduate School.